axew3/phpBB-image-attachments-rotation/w3all/imageattachrotation/README.md

 Test things may doing a test post

-If all ok, reset "Recompile stale style components" to no
+Reset "Recompile stale style components" to no

 Done